 Fee Information 2014-15

-Fall Semester classes begin Tuesday, September 2.
+Spring Semester classes begin Monday, January 26, 2015.
 An invoice for semester tuition and fees will NOT be mailed to students.
 Students are strongly advised to make use of the PRISM on-line program to access and monitor information regarding tuition and account balances, financial aid, and payments.
 Call the Business Services Office at 920-832-2613, or stop in for information about your fees if you are not clear about the amount due.
 If you have questions regarding the courses for which you are registered, call the Student Affairs Office at 920-832-2620.

 Registration and Financial Liability